bnsave100/DLscripts/ofdl2readme.md

 #### ToDo
 Add "all" profile to dynamically get list of subscribed profiles, and download recent updates from them all.\
-Add python library requirements file.
+Add python library requirements file.\
+A post with a single photo and video shouldn't be considered an album.

 ## Usage
 First make sure to set your session variables in the script and configure your options.